American Clean Energy and Security Act

 The House passage of the bill was the "first time either house of Congress had approved a bill meant to curb the heat-trapping gases scientists have linked to climate change."

 The bill was also known as the Waxman-Markey Bill, after its authors, Representatives Henry A. Waxman of California and Edward J. Markey of Massachusetts, both Democrats.
 Waxman was at the time the chairman of the Energy and Commerce Committee, and Markey was the chairman of that committee's Energy and Power Subcommittee.

 Summary of provisions

 The bill proposed a cap and trade system, under which the government would set a limit (cap) on the total amount of greenhouse gases that can be emitted nationally.
 Companies then buy or sell (trade) permits to emit these gases, primarily carbon dioxide CO_{2}.
-The cap is reduced over time to reduce total carbon emissions.
+The cap is reduced incrementally over time to reduce total carbon emissions.
+The cap-and-trade program proposed by the legislation would reduce overall greenhouse gas emissions while generating revenue.
+A June 2009 analysis by the Congressional Budget Office (CBO) projected that the program would be deficit-neutral and would cost households an average of $175 per year.
 The legislation would set a cap on total emissions over the 2012–2050 period and would require regulated entities to hold rights, or allowances, to emit greenhouse gases.
 After allowances were initially distributed, entities would be free to buy and sell them (the trade part of the program).
 Those entities that emit more gases face a higher cost, which provides an economic incentive to reduce emissions.
 Key elements of the bill include: